Kenneth Gant: Dallas Cowboys

 Gant was selected by the Dallas Cowboys in the ninth round (221st overall) of the 1990 NFL draft.
 During training camp he was tried at cornerback, but the team eventually moved him to safety.
 As a rookie, he was activated from the injured reserve list on October 1.

 In 1991, from his gunner position he led the Cowboys special teams with 25 tackles (18 solo).
 He also registered 14 defensive tackles and 3 passes defensed.
 He started at left cornerback in the eleventh game against the New York Giants.
 He was a kickoff returner in the last 9 games of the season.

 In 1992, he was moved from cornerback to strong safety and the defense led the NFL in preventing third-down conversions, allowing opponents a conversion rate of 27.2 percent.
 He finished with 13 special teams tackles (second on the team), three sacks, nine quarterback pressures, three interceptions (tied for the team lead), three forced fumbles (tied for the team lead), 10 passes defensed, one blocked punt and led backup players in defensive tackles (54).
 In 1993, he was third on the team with 17 special teams tackles.
 He also was a kickoff returner in the first 4 games of the season.
-In the playoffs against the Atlanta Falcons, he forced 2 fumbles in the third quarter to help setup 2 touchdowns.
+In the playoffs against the Atlanta Falcons, he forced 2 fumbles in the third quarter to help set up 2 touchdowns.

 In 1993, he missed most of training camp after suffering a separated left shoulder in preseason against the Detroit Lions.
 He played in 12 games, collecting 17 special teams tackles (fourth on the team), one interception, 11 passes defensed (second on the team) and led backup players in defensive tackles (43).

 In 1994, he had 15 special teams tackles, one interception, 4 passes defensed and 15 defensive tackles.

 Gant was a member of the Cowboys Super Bowl XXVII and Super Bowl XXVIII championship teams.
 He was nicknamed "The Shark" because during the 1992 season, before every kickoff and after making big plays, he would perform a celebratory dance dubbed "The Shark Dance".
 Typically, he would strut around, flapping his elbows while holding his hand over his head to simulate a shark's dorsal fin, a move that he learned from teammate Kevin Smith, who called it "the Shark Fin" from his days at Texas A&M University, where defensive backs used it to celebrate.